 Sometimes, you just need a showy roast.
-Holidays, like Easter, are one example.
+Holidays are a good example.
 But these dates are traditionally not very vegan oriented, so you need a recipe that’s equally irresistible to non-vegans.
 Vegan Cooking Ninjas Chelsea and Jake @VeggiesDoItBetter, a gorgeous cauliflower head and Indianlife Tandoori Masala to the rescue!

 This recipe presents beautifully at the table.
 It’s a loving vegan version of the hearty, satisfying comfort food that makes a special meal.
 It’s surprisingly easy — and surprisingly healthy!

 Cauliflower is a cruciferous vegetable, like broccoli, cabbage and kale.
 With its taste, texture and ability to absorb flavors cauliflower is a popular vegan meat substitute.
 And it’s sooooo nutritious: Like all cruciferous veggies, cauliflower is high in the plant compound sulforaphane.
 Sulforaphane helps reduce inflammatory damage, protects cells from DNA damage and is key to the power cruciferous veggies have earned as cancer and heart disease fighters.
 Cauliflower is brain-healthy too!
 It’s a source of choline, an essential nutrient for mood, memory and the central nervous system.